 Long-term use of acesulfame potassium has raised concerns, with some studies suggesting potential acesulfame potassium side effects, including risks to metabolic health and neurological function.

-Natural alternatives to acesulfame potassium include stevia, sugar alcohols, and monk fruit, which offer sweetness without the potential acesulfame potassium side effects associated with artificial sweeteners.
+Natural alternatives to acesulfame potassium include stevia, sugar alcohols, and monk fruit, which offer sweetness without the potential acesulfame potassium side effects.

 Leave a Reply